Many of us spend most of our waking hours at work, so our workplaces must be mentally healthy.

 Five tips for avoiding stress at work

-Make sure you pay attention to how much sleep you need – and prioritise good sleep when you face busy periods of work.
+Make sure you pay attention to how much sleep you need – and prioritise good sleep when you face busy work periods.

-Use the breaks you have in your working day, as well as your commute, to ensure you get away from your desk/work area and do something different, for yourself.
-Make sure you plan and use your holidays, and if you become unwell, take time to recover.
+Use the breaks you have in your working day and your commute to ensure you get away from your desk/work area and do something different for yourself.
+Make sure you plan and use your holidays; if you become unwell, take time to recover.

-A lot of us run to caffeine, alcohol or junk food when we are up against it.
-If you are starting to feel overwhelmed, try and eat nutritious, healthy meals at regular times, and increase your water intake, whilst reducing caffeine and alcohol.
+Many of us run to caffeine, alcohol or junk food when we are up against it.
+If you are starting to feel overwhelmed, try eating nutritious, healthy meals regularly and increasing your water intake while reducing caffeine and alcohol.
 Don’t eat at your desk or grab a sandwich on the move.

-Try and get some exercise in your day – even if it's just a walk round the block between tasks.
-If you like the gym, it can really help but try not to exercise late at night as it can affect your sleep.
+Try and get some exercise in your day – even if it's just a walk around the block between tasks.
+If you like the gym, it can help, but try not to exercise late at night as it can affect your sleep.

 Five tips for helping a colleague who's stressed

 - Ask what, if anything, you can do to help.
-Think about what you can offer beforehand as it's important you do what you say you will.
+Think about what you can offer beforehand as you must do what you say you will.